mui/mui-x/docs/data/date-pickers/fields/fields.md

 #### Usage with `slots.textField`

-If you are passing a custom `TextField` component to your fields and pickers, you need to create a new one that is using the new DOM structure.
+If you are passing a custom `TextField` component to your fields and pickers, you need to create a new one that is using the accessible DOM structure.

 You can have a look at the second demo of the [Material PickersTextField section](/x/react-date-pickers/custom-field/#using-material-pickerstextfield) to have a concrete example.